 Main Street Site

 Chickens enjoy free ranging on and around compost windrows, egg laying, and their evening social scene, safely perched inside the laying house.
-The donkeys, and mule provide predator protection while mowing and fertilizing our pastures.
+The equines provide predator protection while mowing and fertilizing our pastures.
 Prime tillage is always available if we are interested in moving trials outside for production.

 Vincent Flats Site